saimgulay/TouchDesigner-AdvancedAudioOscillatorCHOP/README.md

 ## Documentation

-# AdvancedAudioOscillatorCHOP
+AdvancedAudioOscillatorCHOP

-## Summary
+Summary

-The AdvancedAudioOscillatorCHOP is a script-based CHOP designed for procedural audio synthesis within TouchDesigner.
-Implemented entirely in Python using the Script CHOP, it enables multi-voice oscillator functionality with per-channel control.
-Each voice supports real-time waveform blending, harmonic wavetable synthesis, and BLEP-based anti-aliasing.
-The system operates independently of built-in audio operators and supports full customisation through dynamic parameter pages.
+The AdvancedAudioOscillatorCHOP is a multi-voice, script-based oscillator for procedural audio synthesis.
+Implemented in Python using the Script CHOP, it supports per-voice waveform mixing, harmonic wavetable synthesis, and BLEP anti-aliasing.
+It outputs signals at audio or control rates and provides dynamically generated channel parameter pages.

+The oscillator blends six waveform types (sine, square, sawtooth, triangle, noise, wavetable), supports additive harmonic shaping, and includes filtering.
+It does not require any input CHOPs and operates entirely via custom parameters.

+Unlike the built-in Audio Oscillator CHOP, which offers a fixed waveform per output and limited modulation capabilities, this CHOP is modular, programmable, and designed for advanced sound synthesis or complex control signal generation.

+See also: Audio Oscillator CHOP, LFO CHOP, Wave CHOP.

 ---

+Contents
+- Summary
+- Parameters – General Page
+- Parameters – Channel Pages
+- Output Behaviour
+- Audio Features
+- Operator Inputs
+- Info CHOP Channels
+- Common CHOP Info Channels
+- Common Operator Info Channels

+---

-## Parameters - General Page
+Parameters – General Page

-* **Sample Rate** `Samplerate` – Number of samples per second.
-Defines the output resolution.
-Default is 44100 Hz.
+Samplerate – The sample rate of the output signals in samples per second.
+Default: 44100.
-* **Num Channels** `Numchannels` – Number of oscillator voices.
-UI pages are created per voice.
+Numchannels – Number of oscillator voices.
+One output channel and UI page is created per voice.
-* **Num Samples** `Numsamples` – Number of samples generated per cook.
+Numsamples – Number of samples output per cook.
-* **Transition Time** `Transitiontime` – Delay before oscillator starts generating output.
+Transitiontime – Duration in seconds before oscillator output begins.
 Useful for synchronisation.
-* **Absolute Time** `Absolutetime` – Tracks the absolute timeline of the network.
+Absolutetime – Absolute time (in frames).
 Read-only.
-* **Update Channels** `Updatechannels` – Pulse to rebuild all per-channel UI pages when channel count changes.
+Updatechannels – Pulse to regenerate per-voice parameter pages.

 ---

-## Parameters - Channel Pages
+Parameters – Channel Pages

-Each voice includes a custom UI page with the following parameters:
+Each oscillator voice includes the following controls:

-* **Frequency** – Oscillator frequency in Hz.
+Frequency – Oscillator pitch in Hz.
-* **Amplitude** – Output amplitude.
+Amplitude – Output amplitude of the oscillator.
-* **Sine Mix** – Gain for sine component.
+Sinemix – Gain for the sine waveform.
-* **Square Mix** – Gain for square component (BLEP corrected).
+Squaremix – Gain for the BLEP-corrected square waveform.
-* **Sawtooth Mix** – Gain for sawtooth component (BLEP corrected).
+Sawtoothmix – Gain for the BLEP-corrected sawtooth waveform.
-* **Triangle Mix** – Gain for triangle waveform (integrated from square).
+Trianglemix – Gain for the triangle waveform, integrated from square.
-* **Noise Mix** – Gain for uniform white noise.
+Noisemix – Gain for white noise.
-* **Wavetable Mix** – Gain for user-defined harmonic wavetable.
+Wavetablemix – Gain for the additive wavetable.
-* **Harmonic 1–16** – Partial weights for harmonic construction of wavetable.
+Harmonic1–16 – 16 parameters to define the amplitude of each partial in the wavetable.
-* **Offset** – Adds DC offset to waveform.
+Offset – DC offset applied to the waveform.
-* **Bias** – Controls pulse width or triangle shaping.
+Bias – Pulse width for square, shape skew for triangle.
-* **Phase Shift** – Initial phase offset for waveform.
+Phase – Initial phase shift (0–1).
-* **Smooth Pitch Changes** – Enables sample-accurate pitch interpolation.
+Smooth – Toggles sample-accurate pitch modulation.

 ---

-## Output Behaviour
+Output Behaviour

-This operator generates one output channel per active oscillator.
-Channels are named `oscillator_1`, `oscillator_2`, etc. Output resolution and timing are defined by the Sample Rate and Num Samples parameters.
-A built-in one-pole filter is applied to each channel to reduce high-frequency artefacts.
+Output channels are named `oscillator_1`, `oscillator_2`, etc., based on the number of active voices.
+Audio is generated using custom synthesis routines per frame.
+A one-pole low-pass filter (cutoff: 8kHz) is applied to each output to reduce aliasing artefacts.

 ---

-## Audio Features
+Audio Features

-* BLEP anti-aliasing for sharp transitions
-* Harmonic wavetable generation
-* Per-channel additive synthesis
-* One-pole low-pass filter
+- Polynomial BLEP correction for alias-free square and sawtooth
+- Additive harmonic wavetable synthesis
+- White noise generator
+- Triangle synthesis via integration
+- Per-voice filter and offset control
-* Dynamic UI creation per oscillator voice
+- Dynamic custom parameter UI creation

 ---

-## Operator Inputs
+Operator Inputs
+Input 0: –
+Input 1: –
+Input 2: –

-This CHOP does not accept external inputs.
-All control is performed through parameter pages.
+(This operator does not accept external CHOP inputs.
+All modulation is internal via parameters.)

 ---

-## Use Cases

-* Multi-voice procedural audio synthesis
-* Real-time waveform morphing and modulation
-* LFO generation at audio or control rates
-* Teaching waveform construction and synthesis

----

-## Comparison

-* **Audio Oscillator CHOP** – Offers fixed waveform selection with limited modulation.
-AdvancedAudioOscillatorCHOP adds per-voice control, BLEP filtering, harmonic control, and full waveform blending.
-* **LFO CHOP** – Typically runs at 60Hz with basic waveforms.
-AdvancedAudioOscillatorCHOP supports high-rate LFO generation with synthesis-level detail.

----

-## Notes

-* Requires TouchDesigner 2022.2 or later.
-* NumPy must be available (included by default).
-* Channels and parameters are rebuilt when pressing Update Channels or when voice count changes.
+Info CHOP Channels
+Extra Information for the AdvancedAudioOscillatorCHOP can be accessed via an Info CHOP.

+Common CHOP Info Channels
+start – Start of the CHOP interval in samples.
+length – Number of samples in the CHOP.
+sample_rate – The samplerate of the channels in frames per second.
+num_channels – Number of output channels.
+time_slice – 1 if CHOP is Time Slice enabled, 0 otherwise.
+export_sernum – Serial number of export changes.

+Common Operator Info Channels
+total_cooks – Number of times the operator has cooked.
+cook_time – Duration of last cook in milliseconds.
+cook_frame – Timeline-relative frame number of last cook.
+cook_abs_frame – Absolute frame number of last cook.
+cook_start_time – Start time of last cook in ms.
+cook_end_time – End time of last cook in ms.
+cooked_this_frame – 1 if cooked this frame.
+warnings – Number of current warnings.
+errors – Number of current errors.

 ---

 TouchDesigner Build: 2022.2+
 Category: CHOPs – Script CHOP

 ## Repository